OEM-Sartorius-Data-Analytics/SimcaQ_CInterface_Guide/05_1_HandlingModels_GettingScores/HandlingModels_GettingScores.md

 # Handling models: Retrieving properties and parameters of models

 *SQ_Model* handles allow retrieving multiple properties and parameters of the models included in SIMCA project/files.
-Here we will go through the following examples:
+Here we will go through the following examples that will show how to work with:

 - [Summary of Fit Parameters](#Summary).
 - [Scores](#Scores).